Adaptive measurement filter: efficient strategy for optimal estimation of quantum Markov chains: Introduction

 For conceptual clarity we focus primarily on discrete-time dynamics, but we will indicate how the techniques may be extended to continuous-time.
 In the discrete-time setting, the I-O dynamics consists of a $d$-dimensional system of interest interacting sequentially with a chain of $k$-dimensional `noise' input units, which are identically and independently prepared in a state $|\chi\rangle$, cf. Figure \ref{Fig:i-o}.

 We assume that the interaction unitary $U_\theta$ acting on $\mathbb{C}^d\otimes \mathbb{C}^k $ depends on a parameter $\theta\in \mathbb{R}$, which we would like to estimate by measuring the output after $n$ evolution steps.
-In principle, this can be done by applying the adaptive, separable measurement scheme developed in \cite{Zhou20} to the joint pure system-output state; indeed this has been shown to attain the quantum Cram\'{e}r-Rao bound.
+In principle, this can be done by applying the adaptive, separable measurement scheme developed in \citep{Zhou20} to the joint pure system-output state; indeed this has been shown to attain the quantum Cram\'{e}r-Rao bound.
 However, while theoretically applicable, the algorithm involves manipulating multi-partite operators, making it unsuitable for processing output states with a large number $n$ of noise units.
 In addition, it is not clear how the algorithm can be applied to continuous-time dynamics.

 Our main contribution is to eliminate these drawbacks by devising a scheme which exploits the intrinsic Markovian structure of the problem.
-Concretely, we propose an algorithm which finds optimal measurement bases for each of the output units by only performing computations on the space of a doubled-up system and a noise unit, i.e. $\mathbb{C}^d\otimes \mathbb{C}^d\otimes \mathbb{C}^k $.
-Our algorithm has a similar structure to that of the quantum state filter describing the system's conditional evolution, and can be run `in real-time' without having to specify the time length $n$ in advance.
-This eliminates the need for storing the quantum output while the computation is performed.
-While our general algorithm requires measurements on both the output and system in order to achieve optimality, in Proposition \ref{prop:CFI-QFI} we prove that by measuring only the output we incur a loss of Fisher information which is bounded by a constant, independent of the time $n$.
+Concretely, we propose an algorithm which finds optimal measurement bases for each of the output units by only performing computations on the space of a doubled-up system and a noise unit, i.e. $\mathbb{C}^d\otimes \mathbb{C}^d\otimes \mathbb{C}^k$.
+Our algorithm has a similar structure to that of the quantum state filter describing the system's conditional evolution, and can be run in real-time without having to specify the time length $n$ in advance.

+While our general algorithm requires measurements on both the output and system in order to achieve finite sample optimality, in Proposition \ref{prop:CFI-QFI} we prove that by measuring only the output we incur a loss of Fisher information which is bounded by a constant, independent of the time $n$.
 Since the quantum Fisher information scales linearly in time, this implies that output measurement is optimal in the leading contribution to the QFI.